Integrative Density Forecast and Uncertainty Quantification of Wind Power Generation: Introduction

-To address the aforementioned challenge, this study devises a new integrative methodology where the whole predictive wind speed density is translated into the predictive power density forecast.
-Specifically, we formulate the wind speed as a continuous stochastic process based on the inhomogeneous geometric Brownian motion (GBM).
+In this paper, we devise a new integrative methodology for the wind power density forecast by translating the whole predictive wind speed density into the predictive power density forecast.
+In particular, we formulate the wind speed as a continuous stochastic process based on the inhomogeneous Geometric Brownian Motion (GBM).
 The inhomogeneous GBM is flexible in capturing nonstationary and highly volatile wind characteristics.
-We dynamically update the time-varying parameters in the inhomogeneous GBM model with the dual Kalman filtering in order to characterize the nonstationary nature of wind speed.
-Then, by applying the Ito's lemma \cite{2009Bjork} to the stochastic power curve, we translate the predicted wind condition to the predictive distribution of wind power.
-The resulting predictive wind power density takes a closed-form, so it provides comprehensive characterization of prediction uncertainties, including predictive interval, median and quantiles.
+We dynamically update the time-varying parameters in the inhomogeneous GBM model with the dual Kalman Filtering in order to characterize the nonstationary nature of wind speed.
+By applying the Ito's lemma \cite{2009Bjork} to the stochastic power curve, we then convert the predictive wind speed density to the predictive distribution of wind power.

-The resulting closed-form density enables us to flexibly assign different weights on overestimating and underestimating future generation.
-Some wind farm operators want to avoid penalties due to unsatisfied demand (or unsatisfied commitment) and thus, prefer underestimation to overestimation of future wind power outputs, while others may prefer overestimation to prevent salvage of excessively generated power \cite{pourhabib2015short,HG2010_PCE}.
-We formulate the optimization problem to obtain the point prediction that can minimize the expected prediction cost caused by possible over/underestimation, according to the operator's preference.
+The resulting closed-form density provides a comprehensive characterization of prediction uncertainties, including predictive intervals and quantiles.
+Besides, the predictive density allows us to assign different weights on overestimating and underestimating future generation.
+For example, wind farm operators may prefer to avoid penalties due to unsatisfied demand (or unsatisfied commitment) and thus, prefer underestimation to overestimation of future wind power outputs, while others may prefer overestimation to prevent salvage of excessively generated power \cite{pourhabib2015short,HG2010_PCE}.
+To accommodate such unequal penalties, we formulate an optimization problem to obtain the optimal point prediction that can minimize the expected prediction cost caused by over/underestimation, according to the operator's preference.

-We apply the proposed approach to four datasets collected from actual operating wind farms for short-term predictions (1 min to 10 min ahead).
-Our implementation results indicate that the proposed approach can successfully characterize the stochastic wind power process and provide better prediction results in accordance with the wind farm operator's preference, compared to other alternative methods.
+We apply the proposed approach to three datasets collected from actual operating wind farms.
+Our implementation results indicate that the proposed approach can successfully characterize the stochastic wind power process and provide prediction results in accordance with the wind farm operator's preference.

 The remainder of this paper is organized as follows.
 Section~\ref{sec-rev} reviews relevant studies.
-Section~\ref{sec_met} discusses the details of proposed approach.
+Section~\ref{sec_met} presents the proposed approach.
 Section~\ref{sec_re} shows the computational results on real datasets.
 Finally, we summarize the paper in Section~\ref{sec_con}.